 Regulations on liaison offices in India

 The registration of a liaison office in India is defined under the Foreign Exchange Management Act (FEMA).
-According to the provisions of the Act, a liaison office can be seen as channel of communication between the headquarters of a foreign company and the legal or institutional entities operating in India.
+According to the provisions of the Act, a representative office can be seen as a channel of communication between the headquarters of a foreign company and the legal or institutional entities operating in India.

 - commercial activities;

-• trading activities;
+- trading activities;

-• industrial activities.
+- industrial activities.

-Businessmen interested in the procedure of company formation in India should know that the liaison office has to be registered with the Reserve Bank of India (RBI) and obtain an approval from this institution to operate on the Indian territory.
+Businessmen interested in the procedure of company formation in India should know that the liaison office has to be registered with the Reserve Bank of India (RBI) and obtain approval from this institution to operate on the Indian territory.
 Our representatives can assist investors with more details on the registration with the RBI.

 Activities of an Indian liaison office

-In order to open a company in India registered as a liaison office, foreign investors may enter only the following activities:
+To open a company in India registered as a liaison office, foreign investors may enter only the following activities:

-• promoting import-export activities between entities in India and the country where the company is registered;
+- promoting import-export activities between entities in India and the country where the company is registered;

-• promoting technical or financial collaborations;
+- promoting technical or financial collaborations;

-• facilitate the communication between the foreign company and the Indian parties.
+- facilitate the communication between the foreign company and the Indian parties.